debrawolford/plant-swap/README.md

 ✔️ Try deleting a post while on the Edit Post form: A modal pops up asking for confirmation.
 When confirmed, it successfully removes the post from the website and redirects to the My Account page.

+✔️ Try navigating to Log In page when already logged in: Get redirected to My Account page.

+✔️ Try navigating to Register page when already logged in: Get redirected to My Account page.

 ✔️ Filter posts on posts.html by country that has no posts: Get a message that no posts are available in the area with the option to go back to all posts or to add a new post.

 ✔️ Filter posts on posts.html by a country that has at least one available post: The matching posts appear and all posts from other countries disappear.